Prince Konrad of Bavaria: Post World War II

 At the end of the Second World War, Prince Konrad was arrested by the French military at Hinterstein, brought to Lindau and temporarily interned in the hotel Bayerischer Hof, together with among others, the German Crown Prince Wilhelm and the former Nazi diplomat Hans Georg von Mackensen.
 Princess Bona who worked during the war as a nurse, stayed afterwards with her relatives in Savoy, prohibited from entering Germany, she was not reunited with her family until 1947.
 In the later years Prince Konrad worked on the Board of German auto-maker NSU.

 Death

 Prince Konrad of Bavaria died on 6 September 1969 at Hinterstein in the Oberallgäu region of Bavaria.
 He is buried at the Andechs Abbey cemetery in Bavaria.

 Honours

-He received the following orders and decorations:
+Prince Konrad received the following orders and decorations: